+ATTACHMENT C

-ATTACHMENT C - BEREAVEMENT LEAVE ADMINISTRATION UNDER THE AFSCME CONTRACT
+BEREAVEMENT LEAVE ADMINISTRATION UNDER THE AFSCME CONTRACT

-The "Bereavement Leave" Article (Article 16) of the labor agreement between Hennepin County and AFSCME Council #5 provides that EMPLOYEES can receive paid leave to make necessary funeral arrangements and to attend funeral services in the event of a death in the EMPLOYEE'S "immediate family."
+The "Bereavement Leave" article (Article 16) of the labor agreement between Hennepin County and AFSCME Council #5 provides that employees can receive paid leave in the event of a death in the employee's "immediate family."
 Article 16 defines "immediate family" for this purpose as comprising the following family members:

-"...spouse, parent, step-parent, parent-in-law, children, stepchildren, brothers, brothers-in-law, sisters, sisters-in-law, aunts, uncles, nieces, nephews, grandparents, grandparents-in-law grandchildren, or person regarded as a member of the EMPLOYEE'S immediate family."
+"...spouse, parent, step-parent, parent-in-law, children, stepchildren, brothers, brothers-in-law, sisters, sisters-in-law, aunts, uncles, nieces, nephews, grandparents, grandparents-in-law grandchildren, or person regarded as a member of the employee's immediate family."
 (Emphasis added.)

 The bolded part of the provision cited above first appeared in the 1994-95 labor agreement.
-The intent of this new provision was to recognize "non-traditional" family relationships that EMPLOYEES might have with persons who do not meet the literal definitions enumerated above, but who fulfill the same roles for the EMPLOYEE.
-For example, the funeral of an EMPLOYEES's domestic partner would qualify for paid leave under this language, if the domestic partner's relationship to an unmarried EMPLOYEE is comparable to that of a married EMPLOYEE's spouse.
-Similarly, such a domestic partner's parents would be analogous to parents-in-law, and the domestic partner's children would be analogous to the EMPLOYEE's children or stepchildren.
-Another type of qualifying relationship could be the parent of the EMPLOYEE's children (if the parents are not married).
+The intent of this new provision was to recognize "non-traditional" family relationships that employees might have with persons who do not meet the literal definitions enumerated above, but who fulfill the same roles for the employee.
+For example, the funeral of an employee's domestic partner would qualify for paid leave under this language, if the domestic partner's relationship to an unmarried employee is comparable to that of a married employee's spouse.
+Similarly, such a domestic partner's parents would be analogous to parents-in-law, and the domestic partner's children would be analogous to the employee's children or stepchildren.
+Another type of qualifying relationship could be the parent of the employee's children (if the parents are not married).

 Because the criteria relate to the definition of "immediate family" found in the labor agreement, application of the term must be consistent with the definition found in the agreement.
-An EMPLOYEE's qualifying "non-traditional" family relationship should virtually be the equivalent of a qualifying "traditional" relationship.
+An employee's qualifying "non-traditional" family relationship should virtually be the equivalent of a qualifying "traditional" relationship.
 There should be a history to the relationship that establishes such equivalency.

-It would be inappropriate, for example, for an EMPLOYEE to decide that any funeral qualifies for paid leave under this article, because all humanity is a "family."
-It would also be inconsistent with the intent of the language for the EMPLOYEE to decide that a friend is the equivalent of a brother or sister (although a friend might qualify as a "brother" if he and the EMPLOYEE grew up together in the same household).
+It would be inappropriate, for example, for an employee to decide that any funeral qualifies for paid leave under this article, because all humanity is a "family."
+It would also be inconsistent with the intent of the language for the employee to decide that a friend is the equivalent of a brother or sister (although a friend might qualify as a "brother" if he and the employee grew up together in the same household).

 Friendship alone is not a defining characteristic of either traditional or nontraditional relationships.